-A $175 one time materials/insurance fee is due by August 1.
-If you enroll after January 31, the materials fee is $100.
-Tuition is $200/month for each child enrolled.
+A one time $225 materials/insurance fee is due by July 1st.
+If you enroll after January 31, the materials fee is $120.
+Tuition is $240/month for each child enrolled ($120 for December).
+September’s tuition is due by August 1st.
 Monthly cost for enrollment will cover most supplies for classroom activities.
 You may be asked at times to bring personal supplies for your child or for special projects.
 Field trip costs are not included.

 All checks or money orders (no cash) are to be made payable to Grow With Me Learning Cooperative.

 A grace period is provided allowing payment through the 5th of the month.
 If tuition is not paid by the 5th, a $5 per day late fee will be charged.
 If payment (including late fees) is not made by the last day of the month and arrangements have not been made with the Board Treasurer, membership to GWM may be revoked.
 If there is a problem with paying on time, please contact the treasurer who will do his/her best to accommodate, depending on the circumstances.

 taking minutes at meetings and posting those to the google group